anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 - Resolving conflicts created by defecting Controllers.
 - Updating the Controller list, when the most downstream Controller is offline or defected.

+!!! todo

-> TODO: Revise and concretise this section.
+     Revise and concretise this section.

+!!! todo

-> TODO: Should this be a List or a DAG?
+     Should this be a List or a DAG?

 ### Prefix
 The Prefix encodes information that not affect the behavior of the Resources inhabiting it, but determines a unique subtype with the same behaviors.
 It can for example be a set of Random Hashes or contain the Addresses of parties relevant to higher layers, e.g. Originator and Intended users of a Resource Type.